Fela!: Productions

 Fela! opened at the Off-Broadway 37 Arts Theatre B on September 4, 2008, and closed on October 5, 2008.
 It was conceived by Bill T. Jones, Steve Hendel and Jim Lewis, directed and choreographed by Jones.
-The production was designed by Marina Draghici (scenery and costumes) Robert Wierzel (lighting) Peter Nigrini (projection) and Robert Kaplowitz (sound).
+The production was designed by Marina Draghici (scenery and costumes) Robert Wierzel (lighting), Peter Nigrini (projection), and Robert Kaplowitz (sound).
 The cast featured Sahr Ngaujah as Fela and Abena Koomson as Funmilayo, Fela's mother.

 The Broadway production began previews at the Eugene O'Neill Theatre on October 19, 2009, and opened officially on November 23.
 Again directed and choreographed by Jones, the cast included Ngaujah and Kevin Mambo as Fela, Saycon Sengbloh and Michelle Williams as Sandra (Williams played Sandra in 2013) and Lillias White as Funmilayo.
 Patti LaBelle replaced Lillias White as Funmilayo on September 14, 2010.
 The production closed on January 2, 2011.
 The Broadway production received eleven Tony Award nominations, including one for Best Musical, the most of any production that season, along with the revival of La Cage aux Folles.

-For both productions, Kuti's music has been arranged and performed by the Brooklyn-based Antibalas and featuring the tenor saxophone soloist Stuart D. Bogie.
+For both productions, Kuti's music was arranged and performed by the Brooklyn-based Antibalas, featuring the tenor saxophone soloist Stuart D. Bogie.

 The London production, staged at the National Theatre's Olivier Theatre, began previews on November 6, 2010, with an opening night on November 16.
 It ran in repertoire with other National Theatre productions, and was simulcast internationally in 2011 as part of National Theatre Live.
 Sahr Ngaujah and Kevin Mambo appeared in the cast, as well as Dele Sosimi, Fela's former keyboard player, reprising his own role.
-In 2011 a production ran at Sadler's Wells in London's Islington.
+In 2011, a production ran at Sadler's Wells Theatre in London's Islington.

 Fela! toured in North America.
 Its opening performance was held in September 2011 at the Harman Center for the Arts in Washington, D.C.
 The production opened in Canada in October 2011 at the Canon Theatre in Toronto, starring Sahr Ngaujah and Adesola Osakalumi, with a scheduled run until November 2011.
-From November to December 2011 it played at the Curran Theatre in San Francisco.
-From December 2011 to January 2012 the production played in the Ahmanson Theater of the Los Angeles Music Center, where it returned for a second run in April and May 2013.
+From November to December 2011, it played at the Curran Theatre in San Francisco.
+From December 2011 to January 2012, the production played in the Ahmanson Theatre of the Los Angeles Music Center, where it returned for a second run in April and May 2013.
 The musical had a limited return engagement on Broadway at the Al Hirschfeld Theatre from July 2012 to August 2012.
 The musical then continued on its world tour, playing in Australia, Japan, and a return to Africa, among other venues.